York Street Subway Station

 We have designed a new entrance at the south end of the platform, fully accessible via ramps to platform level and an elevator to ground level.
 Indeed, rather than the usual move of tucking the elevator in an out-of-the-way corner, we designed the whole entrance around a central elevator.
 Light wells illuminate the stair and bring sunlight all the way down to the token booth level.

-We sited this second entrance in Trinity Park, an underused green space at the pedestrian entrance to the Manhattan Bridge.
+We sited this second entrance in Manhattan Bridge Small Park, an underused green space at the pedestrian entrance to the bridge.
 The handsome little park is in Dumbo Heights, the fastest growing section of Dumbo.
 And it has three wide exits to Jay Street—the southernmost at sidewalk level.
 At present, the park has a few drawbacks: it lacks foot traffic, which a subway entrance would fix.
 It has no crosswalk at Jay Street, which we would add at the south exit.
 And its plaza’s paving is ugly, so we redesigned it.

 YORK STREET’S FIRST ENTRANCE